davetang/learning_bam_file/README.md

     ## 1126961

-The number of reads, which is the number of mapped + unmapped.
+The number of reads, which is the sum of mapped and unmapped reads.

 ``` bash
 samtools idxstats eg/ERR188273_chrX.bam | awk '{s+=$3+$4} END {print s}'